Co-Founder & CEO of

 Gary Becigneul holds a PhD in Machine Learning from ETH Zurich.

-At 21, he obtained a master in mathematics from the University of Cambridge, also known as The Part III.
+He finished high school at 16 and at 21 obtained a master in mathematics from the University of Cambridge, also known as The Part III.

 His deepest spiritual aim resides in buying as many Lamborghinis as he can before turning 30.

-In 2019, he went half-a-year to M.I.T, developing graph neural networks for molecular data, presenting at AIDM 2020.
+In 2019, he went half-a-year to MIT, developing graph neural networks for molecular data, presenting at AIDM 2020.

 His subtle mind is often tortured by the most profound philosophical questions, the latest one being: why can I bench-press more than I can squat?